 - Greece is located in the Mediterranean Sea.
 The Greek coastline borders the Ionian Sea and the Aegean Sea as well as the Libyan and Crete Seas in the south.

-- The country consists of the mainland with two peninsulas Peloponnese (in the southwest) and Chalkidiki (in the northeast).
+- The country consists of the mainland with two peninsulas called Peloponnese (in southwestern Greece) and Chalkidiki (in northeastern Greece).

 - Greece has a mild and temperate climate with wet and colder winters and hot and dry summers.

 - Greece is slightly smaller in size than the state of Alabama/USA.

 - Athens is known as the oldest capital city in Europe.
 Athens is the southernmost capital city on Mainland Europe.
 The city is named after Athena, the Greek goddess of wisdom.